insight-interfaces/django-requestlogging/README.md

 # django-requestlogging
-TJ CSL's repo got moved, so making my own to install django-requestlogging from requirements.txt
+TJ CSL's repo got moved, so making our own to install django-requestlogging from requirements.txt